Configure an HTTPS certificate

 5. In the HTTPS Certificate section, click Modify.

 6. On the Modify HTTPS Settings page, turn on the HTTPS Secure Acceleration switch, and configure certificate parameters.
-In the pop-up window, turn on the HTTPS Secure Acceleration switch (Enabling this feature incurs charges based on the number of HTTPS requests).
+Enabling HTTPS Secure Acceleration incurs charges based on the number of HTTPS requests.

-• If you have a certificate from Certificate Management Service, select SSL Certificates Service and choose your certificate from the Certificate Name drop-down list.
+• If you have purchased a certificate in Certificate Management Service, select Certificate Management Service and choose the purchased certificate from the Certificate Name drop-down list.
+Certificates purchased in Certificate Management Service can be deployed to the CDN platform in batches.
+For more information, see Deploy an SSL certificate to multiple domain names.

 Note